semanticsales/bebi/README.md

 # bebi
 BI system for BE
-A Business Intelligence System for Business Evolution ERP write in Javascript
+A Business Intelligence System for Business Evolution ERP written in Javascript